amithkaitheri/JCInexo/README.md

 - Secrets via `.env` (git-ignored) — no keys in code.
 - Admin endpoints guarded by an `X-API-Key` header.
+- Member logins use bcrypt-hashed passwords (never plaintext) and stateless JWT sessions (24h expiry, `HS256`).
+The signing secret is read from `MEMBER_JWT_SECRET`; set it to a strong value in production.
+Member accounts are provisioned by the LP, not self-service, so only approved members get access.
 - The LLM is fully optional and isolated in `io/`; every AI path has a deterministic fallback, so the app never hangs or fails because of the model.
 - LLM-recommended events are re-verified against real search results, so a hallucinating model cannot inject fake events.

-> **Note:** the demo login and the outreach "send" are demo-grade (plain credential check; simulated delivery).
-Swapping in a real identity provider and email provider (e.g. AWS SES) are drop-in changes at their respective seams.
+> **Note:** the president login and the outreach "send" are demo-grade (plain credential check; simulated delivery).
+The ImpactQuest member login is closer to production (bcrypt hashes + JWT), but a full deployment would still add a real identity provider, refresh tokens, and an email provider (e.g. AWS SES).
+These are drop-in changes at their respective seams.
 See `SCALING_PLAN.md` and `AWS_ARCHITECTURE.md`.

 ---